Introduction to PRTools

 - Feature Spaces: It includes a selection of features algorithms like PCA, PDA comes under this.

-- Density Estimation: Models such as parzen window, nearest neighbor, etc. form this step.
+- Density Estimation: Models such as parzen window, nearest neighbour, etc. form this step.

 - Classifiers: 1-NN, Gaussian models, k-NN, Parzen window algorithms, nearest mean, Fisher, SVM,